Get the facts about concussion & other brain injuries

 before seeing a doctor.
 If a concussion is suspected, it's important to get medical evaluation within two days (or immediately if symptoms are severe) so a plan of care can be initiated.
 Up to 50% of people still have concussion symptoms such as headaches after 3 months, so follow-up is necessary, too.

-for concussion symptoms.
-In the first few days after a concussion, you may need to restrict activities, but then a gradual resumption of activities and an exercise program will speed recovery
+including mild concussion symptoms.
+In the first few days after a concussion, you may need to restrict activities, but then a gradual resumption of activities and an exercise program will speed recovery.

 One evening, when Seth was biking home, a collision threw him off his bike and into the windshield of an oncoming car.
 Fortunately, he was wearing a helmet.
 But the windshield shattered, and blood gushed from his eyebrow.
 He wanted to continue on his way, but bystanders suggested otherwise.